-Psychiatrists should agree to patient requests for consultation (or to the requests of family/guardian for minor or incompetent patients) and are free to accept or reject the consultant's opinions.
+Psychiatrists should agree to patient requests for consultation (or to the requests of family/guardian for minor or incompetent patients) and are free to accept or reject the consultant's opinions, while including a discussion with the patient about their decision to accept or not.
 Psychiatrists may suggest, but should not dictate, a choice among consultants.
 If psychiatrists disapprove of the professional qualifications of the consultant, or have a difference of opinion with the findings that cannot be resolved with the patient, they may withdraw from the case after suitable attention to the patient's ability to find needed care from another provider.